sriranjan-tadimari/LedgerApplication/Instructions.md

 * To master constructing RESTful API's.
 * To master the design of CRUD operations.
 * To master understanding of how RESTful API's call Spring JDBCTemplate to perform CRUD operations.

+## Instructions

+Refer to the [README.MD](https://github.com/sriranjan-tadimari/LedgerApplication/blob/main/README.md) for complete details in installing and configuring the application to run locally.